microsoft/azure-health-data-services-workshop/Challenge-11 - Power Platform Integration/Readme.md

 - POST Observation

 You can reuse the client id and secret you've used for postman or create a new App Registration for the Power Platform.
+Do verify the resources with some more information on how the Power Platform connects with your FHIR API.
+Alternatively, and a best practice, is that you can create a new App Registration dedicated to you Power App.

 When creating the operations for this custom connector make sure to use the right request and response bodies as seen in Postman.
 The UI for the custom connector will then prepopulate the payload and help with the references in the object that your Power Platform sees.